openlab-at-city-tech/openlab/wp-content/plugins/require-post-category/readme.txt

 == Screenshots ==

+1. Notice appears when editing a post without selecting a category (Gutenberg)
-1. Alert appears when you try to save a post without choosing a category
+2. Alert appears when you try to save a post without selecting a category (Classic)

 == Changelog ==

+= 2.0.3 =
+* Added Finnish (fi) translation by Sanapaino

+= 2.0.2 =
+* FIXED: Custom taxonomy `rest_base` value of boolean false was not being properly handled.

+= 2.0.1 =
+* Repaired translation files.

+= 2.0 =
+* Rewritten for the new Gutenberg editor (first introduced in WordPress 5.0)

 = 1.1 =
 * NEW: Added a filter hook and related code to allow developers to easily add support for custom post types and custom taxonomies